Open Nav

 The app uses the phone's touch screen and battery temperature sensors to collect data, which a machine learning model then uses to determine body temperature.
 According to the creators, FeverPhone estimates the average body temperature of patients with an error of about 0.23 degrees Celsius, which is within the clinically acceptable error range of 0.5 degrees Celsius.

 Although the app still needs more training data, the potential of such technology is exciting for doctors.
-Above all, FeverPhone is easy to use - just place the phone screen on the forehead and wait for results.
-It is also more hygienic, as there is no need to use traditional thermometers that must be thoroughly cleaned after each use.
+Above all, FeverPhone will be easy to use - just place the phone screen on the forehead and wait for results.
+It's also more hygienic, as there's no need to use traditional thermometers that must be thoroughly cleaned after each use.

 Reading Temperature With Accessories or External Sensors